Build process and continuous integration

 2. Check gradle.properties file:

-• Check the consistency of the version.
+• Check the consistency of the version (do not remove -SNAPSHOT suffix).

 3. Check build.gradle.kts file: